codepath/android_guides/Networking-with-the-Volley-Library.md

 ## Overview

 Volley is a library that makes networking for Android apps easier and most importantly, faster.
 Volley Library was announced by [Ficus Kirkpatrick](https://plus.google.com/+FicusKirkpatrick) at Google I/O '13.
-It was first used by the Play Store team in Play Store Application and then they released it as an Open Source Library.
+It was first used by the Play Store team in Play Store Application and then they released it as an open source library.
+Although it is part of the Android Open Source Project (AOSP), Google announced in January 2017 that Volley will move to a [standalone library](https://plus.google.com/+IanLake/posts/EvB2BeqDUjC).

 ## Why Volley?